-As a person nears the end of life, it is often difficult to know what to expect.
-Caregivers’ responsibilities may differ, based on whether the person with cancer is being cared for at home, there may be additional responsibilities for the caregivers than if a person is being cared for in a hospital or hospice facility.
-Regardless of the situation, it is important to know that the health care team will continue to provide the best care possible until the end of life, and that everything possible will be done to ensure that death will be peaceful and dignified.
+As a person nears the end of his or her life, it is often difficult to know what to expect.
+Caregivers’ responsibilities may differ, based on whether the person with cancer is receiving care at home or in a hospital or hospice facility.
+Regardless of the situation, it is important to know that the health care team will continue to provide the best care possible through the end of life and do everything possible to make sure that the person dying will be peaceful and dignified.

 - Progressive weakness and exhaustion

-- Needing to sleep much of the time, often spending most of the day in bed or resting
+- A need to sleep much of the time, often spending most of the day in bed or resting

-- Loss of appetite and difficulty eating or swallowing fluids
+- Minimal or no appetite and difficulty eating or swallowing fluids

-- Loss of interest in things that were previously important
+- Little interest in doing things that were previously important

-- A slowing of breathing, sometimes with very long pauses between breaths
+- Breathing may slow, sometimes with very long pauses between breaths

-- Congestion when breathing with gurgling or rattling sounds as the person becomes unable to clear secretions from the throat.
+- Noisy breathing, with congestion and gurgling or rattling sounds as the person becomes unable to clear fluids from the throat.
 (Typically, similar to loud snoring, these sounds may concern others, but the ill person has no awareness of them.)

 - Dryness of the person’s mouth and lips

 - Decreased amount of urine